Kaskaya/application-security-platform/README.md

 ## Sign Up

 - You can switch to the registration form by clicking the **Sign Up** button on the login form.
-- Registration information is saved to the `data/users.json` file.
+- User data is stored securely in the Supabase database.
-- The application does not currently use a real database.
-Registration works locally, but since there is no database in production, use the following credentials to log in: Username: Recep Password: 123456

 ## Dashboard